-Because of the controlling nature of Pilate’s exercises, this makes Pilates appropriate for clients rehabilitation.
+Because of the controlling nature of the Pilate’s exercises, this makes Pilates appropriate for clients rehabilitation.
 In particular, Pilate’s apparatus work assists the body in regaining functional movement after injury.
 Pilates is an easy-going approach, focusing on individual asymmetries in flexibility, strength and muscle recruitment patterns.
 Clients who participate in rehabilitation focused Pilates benefit from the multi-faceted nature of the repertoire, as it challenges the entire body rather than simply a specific injury.
 Clients working with either, the apparatus, matwork or a combination, Pilate’s bases rehabilitation will provide a gentle and adaptable approach to skilled care.
 Clients can progress from traditional therapies to Pilates as both methodologies similarly emphasize postural awareness, neuromuscular control and the length and strength of the entire body.

 Pilates based rehabilitation can benefit people with many conditions or injuries, including:

 - Chronic Neck and Back Pain

 - Shoulder Impingement / Tendonitis

 - Disc Pathologies

 - Performance & Sport Injuries